Dr. Rosie Lavan B.A. (Oxon), M.A. (London), M.St (Oxon), D.Phil (Oxon)Assistant Professor; Head of Freshers; Disability

 After reading English at St Anne’s College, Oxford, I trained as a journalist at City University, London.
 I subsequently worked on the business desk at The Times for two years, as a media assistant to a London MEP during the European elections in 2009, and for House of Lords Hansard.
 I returned to Oxford for postgraduate study in 2010 and completed my doctorate, on Seamus Heaney, in 2014.
 I held stipendiary lectureships in English at St Hugh’s and St Anne’s Colleges in 2014-15, teaching a range of courses on literature in English post-1830, before joining the School of English at TCD in September 2015.

 My first monograph, Seamus Heaney and Society, will be published by Oxford University Press in 2019.
-It resituates Seamus Heaney’s work in its varied textual, cultural, institutional, and political contexts.
-It pays close attention to his early journalism and work for radio and television, and to his key institutional affiliations in publishing, broadcasting, and education, in Ireland, Britain, and the United States.
+It resituates Seamus Heaney’s work in its varied textual, cultural, institutional, and political contexts, paying close attention to his early journalism and work for radio and television, and to his key institutional affiliations in publishing, broadcasting, and education, in Ireland, Britain, and the United States.
 My work on Heaney has now taken a new direction: I am research assistant to Bernard O’Donoghue, who is editing the poems of Seamus Heaney for Faber.